lamastex/lamastex.github.io/_pages/publications.md

 ---
 {% include toc %}

-Research at LaMaStEx is at the interdisciplinary interface of computing, mathematics and statistics.
-We use computer arithmetic and combinatorial data-structures through custom-built mathematical and statistical models to rigorously solve numerical optimization and simulation problems that arise in statistical decision-making from real-world data.
+The full list of publications in peer-reviewed journals, conference proceedings as well as software contributions follows below.
 Please see [CV](/cv/) for a field-specific picture.

-The full list of publications in peer-reviewed journals, conference proceedings as well as software contributions follows below.

 # Journal Articles
 <ol reversed="" start="51">